oVirt/ovirt-ansible-collection/README.md

 The `ovirt.ovirt` manages all ansible modules of oVirt.

+The pypi installation is no longer supported if you want to install all dependencies do it manually or install the collection from RPM and it will be done automatically.

 Note
 ----
 Please note that when installing this collection from Ansible Galaxy you are instructed to run following command: